hendersonreed/hendersonreed.github.io/src/pages/projects/index.md

 I'm working on building more projects I'm proud to share with the world.
 For now, here are some:

+- [snowglobe-hands](snowglobe-hands/): this is a little project I put together for a holiday event.
+The idea is to set it up on a projector, and point a webcam at the projector setup, so that the snowflakes can follow your hands in real time.
+To test it out, just open the page, click the screen, and once you've allowed webcam access just slowly wave your hands within view of the webcam.
 - [hark: a literature visualizer](hark.html).
     - this is a little script that visualizes recurring 4/5/6-word phrases in a given piece of literature.
 Some public domain text is included as an example.
 - [psg: python site generator](https://github.com/hendersonreed/psg.py)